whaakman/azure-docs.nl-nl/articles/governance/management-groups/manage.md

 ## <a name="move-management-groups-in-the-hierarchy"></a>Beheergroepen verplaatsen in de hiërarchie

-Wanneer u een bovenliggende beheergroep, alle onderliggende resources met beheergroepen, abonnementen, resourcegroepen en resources verplaatsen met de bovenliggende verplaatsen.
+Wanneer u een bovenliggende beheergroep hebt verplaatst, worden ook de mappenhiërarchie in die groep verplaatst.

 ### <a name="move-management-groups-in-the-portal"></a>Beheergroepen verplaatsen in de portal